Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 SSM also supports running one standby server with master server on a single node.

 Open `servers` file under ${SMART_HOME}/conf, put each server's hostname or IP address line by line.
-Lines start with '#' are treated as comments.
+Content starts with '#' is treated as comment.

 The active Smart Server is the first node in the `servers` file under ${SMART_HOME}/conf.
 After failover, please use the following command to find new active Smart Server.
      `hadoop fs -cat /system/ssm.id `